divVerent/aaaaxy/CONTRIBUTING.md

 downloaded translations from Transifex using `scripts/try-from-transifex.sh`.
-When using the game from a binary download from GitHub's "Releases" section, you can try it out as follows instead (here, `xx` stands for the short name of the language you are translating to):
+When using the game from a binary download from GitHub's "Releases" section, you can try it out as follows
+instead:

 1. Unpack the release zip file, as usual.
-2. Open a command prompt in the directory containing the game.
-3. Run `./aaaaxy -dump_embedded_assets=data`
-4. If the language isn't in the game yet:
-    1. Edit `data/locales/LINGUAS` to include the `xx`.
-    2. Create a subdirectory in `data/locales` named `xx`.
-5. Put your translated `game.po` and `level.po` files in the subdirectory within `data/locales/xx`.
+2. Put your translated `game.po` and `level.po` files - renamed to those
-6. Run `./aaaaxy -cheat_replace_embedded_assets=data -language=xx` to
-    run the game with the modified data.
+    exact file names - in the same directory as the game executable.
+3. Run `./aaaaxy -language=.` to run the game with the modified data (or simply run the game normally and select "user provided" in the language selector, which will be second open from the beginning of the list).

 ## Community Guidelines